Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 Your first 2 component swaps during the 7-month trial are free.
 Need more swaps during the trial?
 Each additional swap is $50.

 After the trial, you can still adjust your mattress at any time.
 Post-trial component swaps require purchasing the new component.
-No single component costs more than 25% of your total mattress price — that's the very maximum.
+No single component costs more than 25% of your total mattress price.

 **Service visit fees:** Sydney: $2/km from Marrickville ($4 per km for a 2-person visit).
 Interstate: $190.